nimmiee/LGMVIP-DataScience/README.md

 **2. Prediction using Decision Tree  Algorithm:**

-In this task, I have classified the Iris dataset with the help of Decision Tree Classifier algorithm and visulize it.
+In this task, I have classified the Iris dataset with the help of Decision Tree Classifier algorithm and visualized it.
 Also, I used Decision Tree Classifier algorithm to identify the class of a Iris plant based on its features.